jonathanpeppers/inclusive-code-reviews-browser/README.md

 # Inclusive Code Reviews: Browser Extension

-A *prototype* chrome web extension for improving online comments such as code reviews on Github or Azure DevOps.
+A *prototype* Chrome and Edge web extension for improving online comments such as code reviews on Github or Azure DevOps.
 The idea is that the extension would make suggestions *before* you post a comment.
 This gives developers a chance to think about their phrasing and reword the